lengfeld/subpatch/website/ref/command-line.md

 ## subpatch apply

-    subpatch configure [-q | --quiet] <patch file>
+    subpatch apply [-q | --quiet] <patch file>

-Apply the patch in the `patch file` to the current subproject.
-The code changes in the patch are applied onto the source code in the directory and the patch file is stored in the `patches` subdirectory.
+Apply the patch in the `patch file` to a subproject.
+The code changes in the patch are applied onto the source code in the directory and the patch file is tracked in the `patches` subdirectory.

 You select the subproject by changing the current work directory into the subproject.